 There’s no easy answer to the question, “What is the best camera to take on safari?”
-Simply put, we’re always in favor of experiencing wildlife first hand rather than through the camera lens.
+Simply put, we’re always in favour of experiencing wildlife first hand rather than through the camera lens.
 However, we understand how important it is to have some great pictures of your safari.
 That’s why we’ve asked renowned photographers Will Burrard-Lucas and Marc Muench for their advice on which equipment to take on an African safari.

 Below, along with YZ co-founder Julian Carter-Manning, Will and Marc talk through their recommendations and offer a few tricks on how to snap that perfect safari photograph: